 There’s a new cancer risk assessment program right here at Lake Health that makes it easier for patients to identify and manage their risk for cancer.

-“I’ve spent my career trying to detect cancers in an early stage,” says gynecologist Liese Vito, MD, medical director of the Lake Health Cancer Prevention Center.
+“I’ve spent my career trying to detect cancers in an early stage,” says gynecologist Liese Vito, MD, medical director of the Lake Health Cancer Prevention Program.
 “This is the first time I’ve felt positive about more effectively preventing cancer completely, especially in some patients at higher-than-average risk.
 We can now screen for a total of 36 genetic markers that show if a patient is predisposed to developing certain cancers in their lifetime.”